John Martin Thompson: Reconstruction

 Following the American Civil War, J.M.
 Thompson became one of the largest lumbermen in Texas.
 During the reconstruction era and into the early twentieth centuries Thompson along with his sons built their vast holdings in timber through a series of sound business decisions.
 In 1881, they left the Rusk County area, moving operations into Trinity County in order to market their product via the Missouri–Kansas–Texas Railroad.
 They facilitated their marketing campaigns by developing connections to retail lumberyards.
 Further, they organized a series of companies to expedite and manage their ever-growing timber empire.
 Thus were formed the Thompson and Tucker Lumber Company followed by the J. M. Thompson Lumber Company, the Thompson Brothers Lumber Company, and finally the Thompson and Ford Lumber Company.
 By 1907, the various companies owned over 149000 acre of land while operating mills in communities such as Willard, Doucette and Grayburg.
 In 1906, the company relocated all corporate interests to Houston.

 Later life

-Although as busy as he was, Thompson was first a family man and community leader.
-He led the Mount Tabor Indian Community (and by extension the Texas Cherokees and Associate Bands), following the death of William Penn Adair in 1880, until his own death in 1907.
+The settlement he lived in was named "Mt.
+Taber".
+Following the death of William Penn Adair in 1880, until his own death in 1907.
 He was succeeded as Executive Committee Chairman of the Texas Cherokees and Associate Bands by Chief John Ellis Bean and shortly thereafter by Chairman Claude Muskrat.

-His successor and son Hoxie Harry Thompson
+Family

 His business successor was his son Hoxie Harry Thompson.
 It was H.H.
 Thompson who sold 94126 acre to the United States Forest Service for $12.50 an acre.
 These lands eventually formed the largest part of the Davy Crockett National Forest.
 By 1960, Hoxie Thompson had sold neally all of the Thompson lands, but maintained most of the mineral rights.